-- 1. Refer to Section F: Hearing Decisions and Notification for Violations and Section H: Non-Academic Action Plans - 2.
-Refer to Section G: Appeal Process for NOn-Academic Violations - 3.
+Refer to Section F: Hearing Decisions and Notification for Violations and Section H: Non-Academic Action Plans f.
+Hearing Decisions and Notification of Violations

+- 2. Refer to Section G: Appeal Process for NOn-Academic Violations - 3.
 If a student is found in violation of the Code of Student Conduct, the Official of Financial Aid may be informed and subsequent financial aid decisions may be impacted.